Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 “Will the protocol still work if there’s mold in my home?”

-The Shoemaker Protocol only works when exposure stops.
+Here’s the truth: The Shoemaker Protocol only works when exposure stops.

 If exposure continues, you cannot lower C4a, TGF-β1, MMP-9, or improve MSH.
-Remediation is not separate from your medical treatment — it is the first step in your medical treatment.
+Remediation is not separate from your medical treatment.
+It is the first step in your medical treatment.

-A Practical Roadmap — Your First 7 Moves
+A Practical Roadmap: Your First 7 Moves

-Here is the exact sequence I usually recommend:
+Here is the exact sequence I recommend:

 1. Hire a CIRS-literate Independent IEP